What is the application deadline for this program?

 What are the tuition costs and fees for this program?

 This Executive Master’s degree program is very affordable, and especially in comparison to the few similar options presently existing in the United States.
-The complete cost of the program is $35,000.
-The overall program fee, including tuition, textbooks, and catered meals during class dates, is $34,500, which is charged in three installments of $11,500.
+The complete cost of the program is $36,500.
+The overall program fee, including tuition, textbooks, and catered meals during class dates, is $36,000, which is charged in three installments of $12,000.
 A $500 orientation fee is also required within one month of admissions notification.
 This $500 orientation fee covers the costs of meals and lodging during the 3-day required orientation on the Binghamton University campus in Binghamton, New York.
 (All other portions of the program occur in Manhattan.)
+There may be some slight adjustment of the 2015-2016 fees or payment schedule; all final information will be posted online prior to January 1, 2015.

 When and where are the classes held?